technoid99/my_news_feed/README.md

 ## TL;DR

+- 🧰 Use this template repository (click "Use this template" on GitHub)
+- ⚙️ Set up GitHub Pages (go to Settings > Pages > Source: GitHub Actions)
 - ✅ Pick your sources
 - 🛠 Paste them into a config file
 - 🌐 GitHub Pages builds your feed